Canine Program ($0.1M)

 - Polygraphs not allowed in courts

-NAS teamed up with the U.S. Immigration and Customs Enforcement (ICE) to support the creation of a Polygraph Unit within the Colombian Antinarcotics Police (DIRAN) in order to improve their internal control processes and root out corruption.
+This office teamed up with the U.S. Immigration and Customs Enforcement (ICE) to support the creation of a Polygraph Unit within the Colombian Antinarcotics Police (DIRAN) in order to improve their internal control processes and root out corruption.
 NAS supports polygraph activity all around the country through exams for DIRAN Air and Seaport personnel.
 This unit also supports other CNP Directorates based on specific needs.
 During 2007, the unit conducted 1,507 polygraphs.